codio/site/source/docs/back-end/do-server.html.markdown

 1. Open up `license.txt` in the root of the project and make a small change.
 You can choose any file but you will not do any damage changing a text file.
 1. Codio autosaves, so you do not need to explicitly save it.

-Go back to the Deploy tab (open it up again if you closed it) and press the deploy button again.
+**RSYNC users**: go back to the Deploy tab (open it up again if you closed it) and press the deploy button again.
 Now you'll see that it only needs to deploy `license.txt`.

+**FTP/SFTP**: right-click in `license.txt` tab or in the file tree and deploy just this file.

 Later, if you want to deploy to a different server or location on the same server, simply add a new Deployment Target and deploy in the same way.

 Now we'll move on to how you would normally work in development.

-##Preview & Deploy
+##Deploy & Preview
+If you are using an SFTP or FTP deployment target (RYSNC is better) then you should be careful using Deplpy & Preview as it will always deploy your entire project first.
+RSYNC only needs to deploy the modified files.

 Working with the Preview button in the menu bar makes the whole [development and preview workflow](/docs/inline-preview) really effortless.

 1. Open the `index.php` file in the root of the project